google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 Much media work requires changing characteristics of media files.
-This article covers many things including but not limited to encrypting, changing the codec, setting a bit rit, and many others.
+This article covers many things including but not limited to encrypting, changing the codec, setting a bitrate, and many others.
 Finding a straightforward way to get started can be bewildering and intimidating.
 In this section, I intend to provide an easy onramp into that world.